 Wondering which complete feed is right for your flock?
 Read on as we break down the essential ingredients for chicks, market birds, mixed flocks, laying hens and birds in molt.

-The first feed you provide your chicks can fuel their long-term growth potential.
+he first feed you provide your chicks can fuel their long-term growth potential.
 As babies, chicks grow and develop almost every day – an exhilarating time for flock owners.
-To support development, provide a complete starter feed that is formulated to include everything the baby chicks need, like Purina® Start & Grow® Premium Poultry Feed, from day one through week 18.
+To support development, provide a complete starter feed that is formulated to include everything the baby chicks need, like Start & Grower Poultry Feed, from day one through week 18.

 Be sure not to transition layer chicks to a layer diet before 18 weeks of age, as the extra calcium in the feed can cause permanent kidney damage and even death.
-Age at lay varies with specie and sometimes breed within specie, so it is wise to educate yourself regarding the particular birds you are raising.
-For instance, coturnix quail may begin laying as early as 6 weeks of age, while most turkeys do not lay until 32 weeks.
+When young chickens “come into lay” varies by species and sometimes by breed within species, so it is wise to educate yourself regarding the birds you are raising.
+For example, coturnix quail may begin laying as early as 6 weeks of age, while most turkeys do not lay until 32 weeks.

 Meat birds and mixed flocks

-Feed a complete flock raiser formula to meat birds, ducks and geese as the sole ration from day one to either market weight or commencement of egg production and to turkeys and gamebirds from week 10 until start of lay.
+Feed a complete flock raiser formula to meat birds, ducks, and geese as the sole ration from day one until the birds reach either market weight or commencement of egg production and to turkeys and gamebirds from week 10 until start of lay.
 Turkey and gamebird chicks will need an appropriate turkey/gamebird starter product from hatch to at least 8 weeks.

 The biggest difference between a starter and a layer feed is calcium.
 Egg production requires very high levels of calcium to support strong eggshells, which are formed in a surprisingly short time.
 If the feed does not provide high enough calcium levels, hens may pull the nutrient from their bones, eventually causing a weak skeletal structure.
 For this reason, provide a complete layer feed fortified with calcium, like Purina® Layena® Premium Poultry Feed.

-When selecting a complete layer feed, be sure it is formulated with all of the nutrients required for egg production and maintenance of health.
-This includes: calcium for strong shells; amino acids, vitamins and minerals for enhanced egg quality and hen health; and probiotics, prebiotics and yeast to promote optimal digestive function.
+When selecting a complete layer feed, be sure it is formulated with all the nutrients required for egg production and maintenance of health.
+This includes calcium for strong shells; amino acids, vitamins and minerals for enhanced egg quality and hen health; and probiotics, prebiotics, and yeast to promote optimal digestive function.
 Make sure the layer feed comprises at least 90% of the hens’ total diet.
-Excessive dilution with scratch grains, corn, table scraps and other items can lead to osteoporosis, diminished production, and other hen health issues.
+Excessive dilution with scratch grains, corn, table scraps, and other items can lead to osteoporosis, diminished production, and other hen health issues.

 For nutritious eggs, look for a feed that includes Omega-3, such as Purina® Layena® Plus Omega-3 Premium Poultry Feed, which can result in 300 percent more omega-3 fatty acids per egg than eggs from hens fed a typical layer diet.